-Forrest Bass, pastor of the church, said he was in the parking lot when the white 2003 Ford Focus crashed into east side of the building shortly before 5:30 p.m.
+Forrest Bass, pastor of the church, said he was in the parking lot when a white 2003 Ford Focus crashed into the east side of the building shortly before 5:30 p.m.

 Though he couldn’t see the car from where he was, the crash sounded loud, like a truck dropped two or three stories, Bass said.

-The vehicle ended up all the way in the building.
+The vehicle ended up all the way inside the building.

 The driver, April Schneider, 22, ran a stop sign at the intersection of Edna Street and North Main Street before crossing North Main and crashing into the side of the church southwest of the intersection, according to Weatherford Police Cpl.
 Karl Westendorf.

-Neither Schneider nor a 23-year-old woman in the passenger seat were injured, according to police.
+Neither Schneider nor a 23-year-old woman in the passenger seat was injured, according to police.
 Both women were reported to be wearing seat belts, and air bags deployed.